 Acknowledge what happened.
 Unless you are Yoda and are capable of Jedi mind tricks, your kids are well aware that you just lost your marbles.
 Talk about what led up to your meltdown.
 If the kids played a part, which let’s face it, they most likely did, enlighten them on how their actions have an impact on the world around them, and you.
 I know, they’ll likely be shocked to learn that the world was not created specifically for their own pleasure, but it won’t damage them permanently.
 Avoid playing the blame game.
 That doesn’t benefit anyone.

 Apologize for your reaction.
 While anger and frustration are normal human emotions, yelling is not okay.
 When you behave badly, you say you’re sorry.
 Take responsibility for your actions and admit that you should have handled the situation differently.
 Work together to come up with strategies on how you can all avoid this from happening again in the future.
-Like, perhaps instead of threatening to drown your little brother’s favorite teddy bear in the toilet, you should just ask him to pass you the Cheerios.
+Like, perhaps instead of threatening to drown your little brother’s favourite teddy bear in the toilet, you should just ask him to pass you the Cheerios.
 Just saying.

 Hug it out.
 Smother them in kisses.
 Touch soothes the soul.
 Reinforce that you love them.
 Actions speak louder than words but words matter, too.
 Say, “I love you.”